Buying vs Renting a Home

 For generations, homeownership was considered an essential component of the American dream.
 However, in recent years, financially savvy people are questioning whether it’s economically rational to rent, buy a starter home or to wait and buy their dream house.

 The housing market tends to shift a little each year, which changes the factors regarding housing choices.
 There are arguments both for buying and for renting, depending on your individual circumstances.
-To help you evaluate your own situation, consider these five important questions as you make the buy-or-rent decision.
+To help you weigh the options and determine the path for you, take this short quiz:

 1. How long do you plan to stay where you are?